jinghao/jinghao.github.com/_posts/2007-11-18-open-computing-revolution.md

 created: 1195420537
 categories: []
 ---
-For those of you on Facebook, please join my recently-created (global) <a href="http://berkeley.facebook.com/group.php?gid=6571294071" rel="external">group</a> advocating for increased adoption of open-source (GNU)Linux thought universal distribution by all PC vendors.
+For those of you on Facebook, please join my recently-created (global) [group](http://berkeley.facebook.com/group.php?gid=6571294071) advocating for increased adoption of open-source (GNU)Linux thought universal distribution by all PC vendors.
 Here's my pitch:

 Dell did it.
 HP, Lenovo, Sony, Acer (etc) can all do the same.
 All PC vendors should offer Ubuntu (or Fedora, if you prefer) as a viable alternative (pre-configured hardware support) to Windows and accompany those offerings with sizable discounts (50 dollars) to their Windows counterparts.